nios-gondiew/effective-eureka/README.md

 # effective-eureka

-Keep looking in the commits
+the commit history is the key